-On February 7, 2006, the Company acquired 29.13% of the ordinary shares of HLG Enterprise Limited ("HLGE").
+On February 7, 2006, the Company acquired 29.13% of the ordinary shares of HL Global Enterprises Limited (formerly known as HLG Enterprise Limited ("HLGE").
 HLGE is a public company listed on the main board of the Singapore Exchange.
 HLGE is primarily engaged in investment holding, and through its group companies, invests in rental property, hospitality and property developments in Asia.
-On November 15, 2006, the Company exercised its right to convert all of its 196,201,374 non-redeemable convertible cumulative preference shares into 196,201,374 new ordinary shares in the capital of HLGE, (see Note 17(b)(ii)).
+On November 15, 2006, the Company exercised its right to convert all of its 196,201,374 non-redeemable convertible cumulative preference shares into 196,201,374 new ordinary shares in the capital of HLGE.
 Upon the issue of the new shares, the Company's equity interest in HLGE has increased to 45.42% of the enlarged total number of ordinary shares in issue.
-Three directors out of six directors on the board of HLGE are appointed by the Company.
+Three directors out of seven directors on the board of HLGE are appointed by the Company.
 Based on the Company's shareholdings and representation in the board of directors of HLGE, management has concluded that the Company has the ability to exercise significant influence over the operating and financial policies of HLGE.
-Consequently, the Company's consolidated financial statements include the Company's share of the results of TCL, accounted for under the equity method.
+Consequently, the Company's consolidated financial statements include the Company's share of the results of HLGE, accounted for under the equity method.
+During the year ended December 31, 2007, the Company did not acquire new shares in HLGE.
+However, new ordinary shares were issued by HLGE arising from the third party's conversion of non-redeemable convertible cumulative preference shares, and the Company's interest in HLGE was diluted to 45.39%.